 The form of the defense is as follows:

-• the event will start with a 15-20 minute presentation by the student and last at most 90 minutes in all;
+- The event will start with a 15–20 minute presentation by the student and last at most 90 minutes

-• if a student has left Cambridge and cannot return easily for this purpose, we will arrange for a video-link discussion.
+- If a student has left Cambridge and cannot return easily for this purpose, the Graduate Office will arrange for video conferencing

 General Guidelines for Admission